 It measures 60 x 30 x 33.5 inches, being a tad bit smaller than the previous unit.
 Works best for small and medium-sized bathrooms.
 For safety features, this unit is much similar to the Ariel Bath above – it comes with a textured floor for a non-slippery bottom, a high seat and a handle for easier sitting down and standing up.
 The seat in this unit is slightly bigger than on a normal one, making for a good bariatric tub as well.
 In addition, the American Tubs CARE-3048 also has the door reaching down to the floor, without any additional footsteps that would complicate the whole getting-into-the-tub-process.
 However, the door on this unit is still inward-opening.

-This set come without any built-in hardware.
-You might be fooled by the pictures on the listing, but this tub only comes with pre-drilled holes for the faucet, water knobs and showerhead.
-However, this one does actually have 13 built in massage jets, which will hit the neediest spots on the person’s back.
-It also does come with a convenient control panel, which can be accessed directly from inside the tub, where you can set the temperature of the water, intensity of the massage jets, etc…
+This set comes without any built-in hardware.
+You might be fooled by the pictures on the listing, but this tub only comes with pre-drilled holes for the faucet, water knobs, and showerheads.
+However, this one does have 13 built in massage jets, which will hit the neediest spots on the person’s back.
+It also does come with a convenient control panel, which can be accessed directly from inside the tub, where you can set the temperature of the water, the intensity of the massage jets, etc…

-This bathtub come with a 2-year warranty on limited parts, and falls into the upper limit of the low-priced walk-in bathtubs out there.
+This bathtub comes with a 2-year warranty on limited parts and falls into the upper limit of the low-priced walk-in bathtubs out there.
 Check the latest price and shop for this unit here: